 The optimal control solution object: structure and usage

-In this manual, we'll first recall the main functionalities you can use when working with a solution of an optimal control problem (SOL).
+In this manual, we'll first recall the main functionalities you can use when working with a solution of an optimal control problem.
 This includes essential operations like:

-• Plotting a SOL: How to plot the optimal solution for your defined problem.
+• Plotting a solution: How to plot the optimal solution for your defined problem.

-• Printing a SOL: How to display a summary of your solution.
+• Printing a solution: How to display a summary of your solution.

 Content